JJNod88/PP1_html_css/README.md

 * Image of person signing a document at a desk via pexels.com - [link](https://www.pexels.com/)

 * Adding Google Maps - a google search had bullet points that I easily followed - [link](https://www.google.com/search?q=how+to+add+google+maps+to+website+html&rlz=1C5CHFA_enGB972GB972&oq=how+to+add+google+maps+to&aqs=chrome.3.0i512l2j69i57j0i512l7.6790j0j7&sourceid=chrome&ie=UTF-8)

+* For proof of my sites responsiveness across multiple devices, it was captured perfectly by the [Am-I-Responsive](http://ami.responsivedesign.is/) website.
+Thanks to Shellie_5p from Slack Community for highlighting this for me.

+* For my color palette identifications, I used the [coolors](https://coolors.co/) website.